"People are trapped in history and history is trapped in them"

 Born in New York.
 Living in Boston for the last ten years.

-I’ve taught courses on World History since 1945, Gender and Sexuality in Modern Global History, and Modern Europe since 1789.
+I’ve taught courses on World History since 1945, Gender and Sexuality in the Modern World, and Modern Europe since 1789.

 My dissertation research has brought me to the Centre des Archives du Féminisme at the Universitaire d’Angers, the Archives Nationales d’Outre Mer in Aix-en-Provence, and multiple sites in Paris.